MPMcIntyre/ReacTaur--React.ts-Tauri_Boilerplate/README.md

 # Notes

-Please note that the initial build and packaging very long.
-After the initial builds and packaging, things should move quicker.
+Please note that the initial build and packaging can take very long.
+After the initial build and packaging, things should move quicker.

 # Getting Started